 What is a lawful development certificate?

-In a nutshell, if you want proof that your project is allowed under permitted development and does not require planning permission, you can apply to your local council through the Planning Portal online application service for a Lawful Development Certificate (LDC).
-This can be a handy piece of paper to have when you come to sell your home in future.
+In a nutshell, if you want proof that your project is allowed under permitted development and does not require planning permission, you can apply to your local council through the planning portal online application service (opens in new tab) for a lawful development certificate (LDC).

 The application should include enough information for the council to decide the application – as much as you might put in for a planning application is advisable – or it may be refused.
 Ask your LPA's planning officers for advice on this.
 There is a fee.